alin1k/React-ToDoList/README.md

 ### Custom Checkbox

-At first i wanted to use the `<input type='checkbox'>` element but soon i found out that you cannot style it.
+At first, I wanted to use the `<input type='checkbox'>` element but soon I found out that you cannot style it.
 Therefore, I created a  `<div>` that contained a `<span>` element.
-That `<span>` element was the checkbox that when clicked changed the background from transparent to blue, and viceversa.
+That `<span>` element was the checkbox that when clicked changed the background from transparent to blue, and vice versa.

-Soon enough, that design looked out of place so i replaced it with some icons from [Material-UI](https://mui.com/material-ui/material-icons/), that when clicked switched between a checkmark and a empty box.
+Soon enough, that design looked out of place so I replaced it with some icons from [Material-UI](https://mui.com/material-ui/material-icons/), that when clicked switched between a checkmark and an empty box.

 ### Deleting one item from the list